UN compound attacked in western Afghanistan, at least one guard killed | Law-Order

 "Anti-government elements" in Afghanistan attacked the main U.N. compound in the capital of the western province of Herat on Friday and at least one security guard was killed, the U.N.
 Assistance Mission in Afghanistan (UNAMA) said.

 The attack, involving rocket-propelled grenades and gunfire, happened hours after Taliban fighters penetrated deep into Herat city, and there were heavy clashes with Afghan security forces near the UNAMA provincial headquarters, officials said.
-It also came as U.S.-led foreign forces near a complete withdrawal of troops.
+It also came as U.S.-led foreign forces near a complete withdrawal of troops and Afghan security forces struggle to hold back Taliban fighters in three major provincial capitals.

 UNAMA said the attack was against the entrances of the compound that were clearly marked as a U.N. facility.
 “This attack against the United Nations is deplorable and we condemn it in the strongest terms,” said Deborah Lyons, the U.N.
 Secretary-General’s Special Representative for Afghanistan.

-UNAMA said no U.N. personnel were hurt in the incident.
+UNAMA said no U.N. personnel were hurt.
 The Taliban put the incident down to possible crossfire.

 "It is possible that guards could have sustained harm in crossfire due to close proximity of the office to the fighting," the insurgents' spokesman, Zabihullah Mujahid, said on Twitter.
 He added that Taliban fighters had "arrived at the scene" and that the compound was "not under any threat".

-The Taliban have already captured swaths of the province of Herat, which borders Iran, before they entered the capital on Friday.
+The Taliban have already captured swaths of the province of Herat, which borders Iran, before entering the capital.
 A high-ranking foreign security official told Reuters Iranian border guards were on high alert as they fear many could flee across the border in coming days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)